BlueBrain/hpc-coding-conventions/cpp/Tooling.md

 & GCC 8 and greater:
   * `-Wclass-memaccess`

-Continuous integration should compilation your code with as many compilers as possible to get best feedback.
+Continuous integration should compile your code with as many compilers as possible to get best feedback.

 ## Code formatting

-C++ code can be formatted to meet the conventions with [ClangFormat](https://releases.llvm.org/7.0.0/tools/clang/docs/ClangFormat.html) utility.
+C++ code can be formatted to meet the formatting conventions with [ClangFormat](https://releases.llvm.org/7.0.0/tools/clang/docs/ClangFormat.html) utility.
 The ClangFormat configuration file to comply to these conventions can be found [here](./.clang-format).
 Only ClangFormat 7 is supported, the LLVM stable version by the time